Skip to main content

 It is recommended to create a directory, for example, /app/backup, where you should save:

-• The config directory, usually $OPENSEARCH_HOME/config or $OSD_HOME/config.
+• The config directory, usually $OS/config or $OSD_HOME/config.

 • The systemd files, usually /etc/systemd/system/opensearch.service and /etc/systemd/system/opensearch-dashboards.service, /etc/systemd/system/sme-re.service.